Culture comes first

 One century of the University of Ljubljana

-If you were at Kongresni trg in Ljubljana recently, you must have noticed a round timer on one of the buildings in the area.
-Do you know what its purpose is?
-The Provincial Mansion, where the timer is located, is home to the University of Ljubljana, which will mark the 100th anniversary of establishment in 2019.
-The time on the timer is the time left until this important jubilee.
+The Provincial Mansion at Kongresni trg in Ljubljana is home to the University of Ljubljana, which will mark the 100th anniversary of establishment in 2019.
 According to various global rankings, the university is among the top 500 universities in the world.
 It includes over 400 study programmes and is the largest university in Slovenia.